 The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 It gives you centre-to-centre convenience, no check-in or security lines and a regular service running every 2 hours.
-It can very easily be booked at the Trainline site here (multi-currencies) or at the NS International site (euros) with prices starting as low as €38 one-way.
+It can very easily be booked at the Trainline site here (multi-currencies) or at the NS International site (euros) with one-way prices from €38 (2nd class) or €50 (1st class).

 We’ve made this trip multiple times and here is our detailed guide to Amsterdam-Berlin by ICE train.
 The info here is applicable if travelling in either direction – Amsterdam to Berlin or Berlin to Amsterdam.

-ICE Amsterdam-Berlin timetable (2025)
+ICE Amsterdam-Berlin timetable (2026)

 Amsterdam to Berlin (daily)